lrutten/docker-nodejs-ws/README.md

-# Node.js Websocket example in Docker
+# Node.js WebSocket example in Docker

-This is a small demo which demonstrates the use of Websocket in Docker.
+This is a small demo which demonstrates the use of WebSocket in Docker.

 ## Image